transcom/mymove-docs/docs/backend/setup/database-migrations.md

 The reason to use a `make` target is because it will correctly set the migration flag variables and target the correct database with environment variables.

-## Delete Migrations
+## Rollback Migrations Locally
-In the event that you need to make an edit to a migration that you have just created prior to merging it into the main branch, you can delete the migration and recreate it after making your edits.
+In the event that you need to make an edit to a migration that you have just created prior to merging it into the main branch, you can undo the migration and add it back in after making your edits.
 To do this, follow these steps:

-1. Delete the migration file in the manifest
+1. In the migrations manifest delete the line with your migration locally.
-2. Rerun the migrations using: `make db_dev_reset db_dev migrate`
+2. Rerun the migrations using: `make db_dev_reset db_dev_migrate`
-3. Recreate the migration file in the manifest
+3. To add your updated migration again, re-add the file name to the manifest
-4. Rerun the migration
+4. Run `make db_dev_migrate`

 ## Secure Migrations